ut-parla/Parla.py/Parla.md

 ```
 (expression)
 Reduce in parallel over the given range.
-The extractor `e_e` is called with an index and must be side-effect-free.
+The extractor `e_e` is called with an index and must be pure.
-The reduction operation `e_r` is called with two values and must be associative and side-effect-free.
+The reduction operation `e_r` is called with two values and must be associative and pure.
 Both `e_e` and `e_r` must be function names or lambdas.

 Associativity of the reduction operation allows any arbitrary reduction tree to be used for the computation.
-If `e_r` is annotated as commutativity `reduce` can perform reductions on any available values without concern for which index or indicies they represent.
+If `e_r` is annotated as commutative `reduce` can perform reductions on any available values without concern for which index or indicies they represent.

 ```python
 with spawn():